 It is College policy that investments are maintained with sufficient reserves to cover a full year's expenditure from the General account.
 It is College policy that all College investments must be in bank guaranteed debentures or term deposits.
-The College Council monitors College investments ensuring that the interest return on investments is maximised.
-Interest earned from investments is an important component of annual income and has assisted in keeping subscription fees at reasonable levels.

 College policy on Chapter investments is that they must conform to the above requirements (be in the form of bank guaranteed debentures or term deposits).
 Chapters are encouraged to use investment accounts (including fixed term investments as set out below) where appropriate to maximise the return to members.
 Chapter Treasurers should monitor the amount of their Chapter's funds held in accounts and adjust it periodically so that only necessary operational funds are held in such accounts.